-MongoDB cluster is one or more database hosts that can have replication configured between them.
+A MongoDB cluster is one or more database hosts that replication can be configured between.
 Replication is enabled by default in any cluster consisting of more than one host (the primary host accepts write requests and asynchronously duplicates changes in the secondary hosts).

 The number of hosts that can be created together with a MongoDB cluster depends on the storage option selected:

 - When using network drives, you can request any number of hosts (from one to the limits of the current quota).

 - When using SSDs, you can create at least three replicas along with the cluster (a minimum of three replicas is required to ensure fault tolerance).
 If the available folder resources are still sufficient after creating a cluster, you can add extra replicas.

 - In the management console, select the folder where you want to create a DB cluster.

 - Click Create cluster.

 - Enter the cluster name in the Cluster name field.
 The cluster name must be unique within the folder.